estraight99/CS400-aTeam/README.md

 The complexity of this algorithm is O(E + Vlog(V)) with V is the number of vertices on the graph, and E is the number of edges on the graph.
 Since V = n^2 and E = 4V (n is the length / the width of the GameMap), the complexity of this algorithm can also be expressed as O(4n^2 + n^2log(n^2) = O(n^2log(n)).

-In this specific problem, the PriorityQueue in the Dijkstra's algorithm can be replaced with a LinkedList.
+In this specific problem, the PriorityQueue in the Dijkstra's algorithm can be replaced with a LinkedList, for when a vertex is reached through an edge with cost 0, that vertex can always be put at the "top" of the PriorityQueue, and when a vertex is reached through an edge with cost 1, that vertex can always be put at the "bottom" part of the PriorityQueue.
+When the PriorityQueue is replaced with the LinkedList, the complexity of the Dijkstra's algorithm decreases to O(n^2).
+The new algorithm produced by this trick is called BFS 0-1 on some website.